Ready to learn more?

 yes

-The two-year Cabinetmaking and Furniture Technician Ontario College Diploma program at Algonquin College prepares you with the skills and techniques necessary to get started in the industry.
+The two-year Cabinetmaking and Furniture Technician Ontario College Diploma program at Algonquin College prepares students with the skills and techniques necessary to get started in the industry.

 This program, compressed into a 42-week format, is a highly-intensive but rewarding journey for those seeking a hands-on career in the cabinetmaking and woodworking industry.
 All classes take place at the Algonquin Centre for Construction Excellence, where students use modern industry-standard equipment and tools.
-You learn both traditional joinery and advanced technology used in the industry today.
+Students learn both traditional joinery and advanced technology used in the industry today.
 Learn both practical application and theoretical approaches, with classes ranging from the History of Architecture to Wood Technology.

 What You’ll Learn